macchiang/practice-code-on-big-data/README.md

-# My practice code on big data
+# My practice on big data
-This project is my practice code on big data training course.
+This project is my practice on big data training course.